openflighthpc/retype-documentation/Retype_Documentation/flight_environment_usage/flight_tools/flight_silo/repo.md

    - Access key ID - The ID for a valid aws access key.
    - Secret access key - The secret key for a valid aws access key.

-   More information about AWS access keys can be found [in the aws documentation](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html).
+   More information about AWS access keys can be found [in the AWS documentation](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html).
 +++

 You can add an already existing silo with the command `flight silo repo add`.
 All questions asked will be the same as for creation, except that the answers will be used to find an existing silo.